julianburr/julianburr.de/src/pages/my-work/talks/yes-your-browser-can-do-that-probably.md

 ---
-title: Yes, Your Browser Can Do That (Probably) @ DDD Brisbane 2022
+title: Yes, Your Browser Can Do That (Probably)
 type: Talk
 date: 2022-12-03
 platform: Conference
+event: DDD Brisbane
 ---

 ## Links